 BD: There is also the idea from Ton Rosendaal that studions interested in the Blender VFX pipeline will be able to sponsor development of features via so-called "Developer Seats".

 S: Those seats are also a general support thing.
 The coders should still do general bugfixing and work on general feature request, all those things that are not so fun when coding.
 Brecht will be working on Cycles and I will be working on Motion Tracking.

 BD: Sebstastian, you're also hired not just for Tracking but also for further tasks?

 S.K: I will also do a lot of modeling and hopefully some compositing.

 BD: So great times ahead.
 Anything else you want to say?

-Dieses Interview findet sich auf Deutsch übersetzt in der aktuelle Ausgabe der Digital Production zusammen mit einem Artikel über das Camera Tracking-Modul in Blender.
+Dieses Interview findet sich auf Deutsch übersetzt in der aktuellen Ausgabe der Digital Production, zusammen mit einem Artikel über das Camera Tracking-Modul in Blender.